Blog

 AI for Alumni Management: 6 AI Prompts to Save Time and Drive Alumni Engagement

 Discover how alumni relations professionals can use AI to work smarter, not harder.
-This post shares real-world examples, creative scenarios, and practical prompts to help teams brainstorm content, streamline communication, and bring alumni programs to life.
+This post shares real-world examples, creative scenarios, and practical prompts to help teams brainstorm content, streamline communication, and bring their alumni programs to life for any LLM.

 Prompt Like a Pro: Best Practices for Better AI Output